What parents need to know

 Parents Need to Know

-Parents need to know that Trainspotting is, at its core, the story of a group of friends held together largely by their shared addiction to heroin.
+Parents need to know that Trainspotting is a black comedy about of a group of friends (including Ewan McGregor) held together largely by their shared addiction to heroin.
 Much time is spent simply on presenting sounds and images meant to simulate either the euphoria of heroin highs or the wretchedness of heroin withdrawal.
-Violence is also present in their behavior of the friends, including fistfights and fights with blunt instruments and broken glass, which often have no motivation and can get quite bloody.
-The dialogue is almost wall-to-wall obscenities, although the Scottish tongue is often hard for Americans to understand.
-A baby dies due to the neglect of his heroin-addicted mother.
-Sex is discussed and displayed openly.
+Characters are frequently shown preparing, using, and even selling drugs.
+Violence includes fist fights and fights with blunt instruments and broken glass, which can get quite bloody.
+The dialogue is almost wall-to-wall obscenities (including frequent use of "f--k," "s--t," and "c--t"), although the Scottish accent is often hard for Americans to understand.
+In a particularly disturbing scene, a baby dies due to the neglect of his heroin-addicted mother.
+Sex is discussed and shown graphically, including a scene in which a topless woman straddles a man in bed.
+Also, a character has sex with a girl he later learns is underage.
+While this movie has reached cult classic status, it's definitely not appropriate for kids.

 What's the story?